openshift/training/beta-1-setup.md

 Following this setup for dnsmasq will ensure that your wildcard domain works as well as DNS resolution inside of all of your containers.

+### Verifying DNSMasq

+You can query the local DNS on the master using `dig` to make sure it returns the correct records:

+    dig ose3-master.example.com @loclahost

+    ...
+    ;; ANSWER SECTION:
+    ose3-master.example.com.
+0  IN  A 192.168.133.2
+    ...

+The returned IP should be the IP of the master.

 # APPENDIX - Cleaning Up
 Figuring out everything that you have deployed is a little bit of a bear right now.
 The following command will show you just about everything you might need to